 Today's geo-biosphere is closely linked to the history of the Earth.
 It is the result of a long development of the plant and animal kingdom on the one hand, and of a long geotectonic history of the earth's solid surface on the other.
 Therefore, in ecology one must always take into account the historical development.
 The continents did not exist in today's form in former times, also they took a different position to the poles and the equator.
 This theory of Wegener's continental drift has been further developed today as the theory of plate tectonics.
 The movements of the land masses are explained by large-scale plate tectonics and convection currents in the Earth's mantle.
 The movement of the plates of a few centimeters per year leads to very slow changes of the plates in relation to each other.
 The present position of the plates is shown in ◘ Fig. B-6.
 Due to the magmatic upwelling areas (for example, opening, extension of the Atlantic Ocean), "submergence" of plate material must occur elsewhere; this occurs in the area of the subduction zones.
 In their vicinity are usually particularly active volcanic areas, which are important for the evolutionary processes of flora and fauna.

-Compared to the shifting continental plates, the atmospheric wind system with the climate zones appears to be a very stable system, which in this form, at least in a comparable form, probably goes back far into the Mesozoic.
+Compared to the shifting continental plates, the atmospheric wind system with the climate zones appears to be relatively a very stable system, which in this form, at least in a comparable form, probably goes back far into the Mesozoic.
 The climate system as such appears as the more stable, the continents as lithosphere swim under it and are the more variable part in the very long-term overall system of the biosphere (Krutzsch 1992).

 Life began in the water.
 The first land plants are known as fossils since the turn of the Silurian/Devonian.
 From the fact that NaCl, the main component of sea salt, is not needed by cormophytes and is toxic to all plants except halophytes, one must probably conclude that the ancestors of land plants were freshwater algae, perhaps living in coastal lagoons under humid tropical climates.
 The halophytes among the angiosperms are young secondary adaptations to saline soils in coastal areas or salt deserts.